Computer Science BSc (Hons)

 Graduate employers

-Some of our computer science graduates have gone into computing roles at Amazon, Zara, Hilton Hotels, Poundland and Sainsbury's.
+Some of our computer science graduates have taken computing or development roles at Amazon, Zara, Hilton Hotels, Poundland, Barclays Bank, RSSB and Sainsbury's.
+One of our international students achieved first-class honours and secured a coveted technology analyst position at Morgan Stanley.

 Job roles

-You could go into roles in areas like information security, software design, data analytics, software engineering, network, system or database administration, systems architecture, education or technical sales.
+You could go into roles in areas like information security, software design, data analytics, software engineering, network, system or database administration, systems architecture, web development, education or technical sales.

 Understanding what kind of salary you can earn in computer science is essential for making informed career decisions.
 With a BCS-accredited degree and a Microsoft IT and CompTIA Academy status, you can expect competitive computer science salary prospects.
 This will reflect the global recognition and prestige of your qualifications.
 Whether you choose further study or want to become an entrepreneur, the potential for a good computer science salary is high.